Charles Sobhraj: Imprisonment in Nepal

 It was claimed that Sobhraj married his fiancée on 9 October 2008 in prison during the Bada Dashami festival.
 The following day, Nepalese authorities dismissed the claim of his marriage.
 They said that Biswas and her family had been allowed to conduct a tika ceremony, along with the relatives of hundreds of other prisoners.
-They further claimed that it was not a wedding but part of the ongoing Dashain festival, when elders put the vermilion mark on the foreheads of those younger than them to signify their blessings.
+They further claimed that it was not a wedding but part of the ongoing Dashain festival when elders put the vermilion mark on the foreheads of those younger than them to signify their blessings.

 In July 2010, the Supreme Court of Nepal postponed the verdict on an appeal filed by Sobhraj against a district court's verdict sentencing him to life imprisonment for the murder of American backpacker Connie Jo Bronzich in 1975.
 Sobhraj had appealed against the Kathmandu district court's verdict in 2006, calling it unfair.

 On 30 July 2010, the Supreme Court upheld the life sentence issued by the district court for the murder of Connie Jo Bronzich, plus another year and a Rs 2,000 fine for entering Nepal illegally.
 The seizure of all Sobhraj's properties was also ordered by the court.
 Sobhraj's supposed wife Biswas and mother-in-law Shakuntala Thapa, a lawyer, expressed dissatisfaction with the verdict, with Thapa claiming that Sobhraj had been denied justice and that the "judiciary is corrupt".
 They were charged and sent to judicial custody for contempt of court because of these remarks.

 On 18 September 2014, Sobhraj was convicted in the Bhaktapur district court of the 1975 murder of Canadian tourist Laurent Carrière, and sentenced to 20 years in prison.
 In 2018, Sobhraj was in critical condition and had received several open-heart surgeries and was scheduled for more.

-On 21 December 2022, the Supreme Court of Nepal ordered his release from prison because of his old age, after serving 19 years his prison term.
-He has been ordered to leave the country within 15 days.
+On 21 December 2022, the Supreme Court of Nepal ordered his release from prison because of old age, after serving 19 years of his prison term.
+He was ordered to leave the country within 15 days.
 On 23 December 2022, he was released from prison on account of his age and good behaviour.
 He was deported to France and will not be able to return to Nepal for at least 10 years.